On this page

 Snap Consolidate

 This option allows you to build primitives with shared points.
-For example, when creating a new polygon or curve, an added vertex will use an existing geometry point if you have snapped to it, and if Snap Consolidate in on.
+For example, when creating a new polygon or curve, an added vertex uses an existing geometry point if you have snapped to it and Snap Consolidate is on.

 Orient on Snap

-When you snap one object to another, normally the orientation of the object will remain the same and only its location will change.
-If this option is turned on, the object will rotate as determined by the following setting.
+When you snap one object to another, normally the orientation of the object remains the same and only its location changes.
+If this option is turned on, the object rotates as determined by the following setting.

 Nearest Axis to Normal